 3. Don’t wear degrading T-shirts with messages like “Who needs a brain when you have these?” (now discontinued because of protests).
 Consider refusing to buy from stores or manufacturers that make and sell these things.
 And don’t wear pants or shorts with writing across your bottom unless that is where you want to draw every pair of eyes that looks at you!

 4. KEEP YOUR STANDARDS HIGH FOR WHO YOU WILL DATE.
 A real man will rise to meet your standards, but if you stoop and lower yours to his, you’ll have much to regret, and he will not be challenged to be a better man.
 You may be discouraged, but amazing men do exist.
-They are having just as hard of a time as you are at living purely in an impure world.
-So don’t let him down.
-And PRAY for him that he is fighting the uphill battle for you!
+They are having just as hard of a time as you are (probably harder!) at living purely in an impure world.
+So don’t let your future husband down, and PRAY for him that he is fighting the uphill battle for you!

 5. Pray to be more like Mary.
 Was there ever a woman more beautiful and dignified than the Mother of God?
 Pray 3 Hail Marys a day for purity of mind, purity of body, and purity of heart.

 6. Confront any guy who ogles you with his eyes or touches you inappropriately.
 Rather than laugh at it, firmly (but respectfully and perhaps in private) let him know that this is completely unacceptable.
 You will be doing him and yourself a favor.

 7. Don’t be duped by the media’s promotion of fake standards for physical beauty.
 Look online for the Dove® Campaign for True Beauty’s short film “Evolution” for an example of how much computer editing is required for a woman to appear physically flawless!